Courts

 Editor's Picks

 In the video, the middle-aged fan was walking with several other men in Giants gear who joined his pro-Trump chant, but he was the only one caught on camera using a homophobic slur.
-After Cardenas stole his specs and took off, a different person clearly tripped the Giants fan, which sent him flying into a gutter, forming a gash above his left eyebrow.
+After Cardenas stole his specs and took off, a different person tripped the Giants fan, which sent him flying into a gutter, where he suffered a gash above his left eyebrow.
 The top-heavy Giants fan also shoved a few protesters, including some who were trying to calm him.

 With many people believing the bigoted Giants fan got what he deserved, Cardenas has seen a strong community backing.
 He created a GoFundMe on October 22 to cover his legal defense and ended up raising upwards of $8,000 before ending the fundraiser.
 According to Denver court records, Cardenas paid a $10,000 bond on October 19.
 He was represented by a public defender on Monday before declining an interview request, saying he wants to wait until after his run in court.